victornsi/DT-AVT/README.md

 A demo ribweb has been setup for running and viewing.
 1. Launch `visualizer.m`.
 From there, right-click in the right pane and select load.
 From the loading screen, load `Demos/RibWebSeed.mat`.
 1. Next, initialize policies by right-clicking in the right pane and selecting `Policies > Initialize`.
 1. Once all policies are initialized, evaluate the policies by right-clicking in the right pane and selecting `Policies > Evaluate`.
-Once policies are evaluated, you can navigate Digital Threads and Twins using the search tree on the left.
+1. After evaluation of the policies, you can navigate Digital Threads and Twins using the search tree on the left.
 Additional viewing options for different tree levels can be accessed by right-clicking on figure axes that pop up.
 1. To optimize policies, right-click in the right pane and select `Policies > Optimize`.
 Currently, optimization is done for one iteration across all stages and policies.
 This is controlled in the function `bellmanBackup.m\bellmanBackup` (for iterations) and `visualizer.m\optimizePolicies` (for which policies to be run).
 For good results, it is recommended to run for at least 100 iterations (~approx 10-15 hrs on a Windows 10 64-bit laptop).
 The results in the works above have been run for over 2000 iterations.

 # Contact